yilisnataly/the-real-devops-challenge/SOLUTIONS.md

 ```
 # Running Flask app in Kubernetes

-Now we set the environment variales in this deployment, using the values specified in the secret and configmap file.
+Now we set the environment variables in this deployment, using the values specified in the secret and configmap file.
 The flask image was built from Dockerfile configuration.
 The spec section defines the pod where we specify the image to be pulled and run.
 The port 8080 of the Pod is exposed.

 ```bash
 apiVersion: apps/v1